 Not yet questioning how he would spend his life?
-When the world was thought to be flat, with an artistry noted in art history for their deep sense of human anatomy in his works.
-Michelangelo’s world where emperors and popes organized the states of the empire into peace-keeping confederations.
+When the world had been thought to be flat, with an artistry noted by art history in his works for their deep sense of human anatomy.
+In Michelangelo’s world where emperors and popes organized the states of the empire into peace-keeping confederations.
 When the role of institutions was involved with peace-keeping, and living arrangements then in the Holy Roman Empire which in his lifetime had been fighting the Ottomans for over a century, with particular turbulence in nearby Hungary.
 The battles of Christian Europe with the Moslem Turks was why Christopher Columbus had been sent to find a western route to the east.
 When the world was thought to be flat.

 And so a sculptures of the lowest of the low shepherd of the day, who somehow was willing to sacrifice to affect change.
 In the name of God.
 Divinely inspired to take on the giants.
 When God was bigger than anyone ever thought.